+REST API security issues and concerns should no longer be keeping you awake at night when you consider how many tools and best practices we have to minimize REST API risks.
 With the growth of REST APIs inside enterprises, but also outside their boundaries in their ecosystem, monitoring, protecting, and preventing attacks is key, and REST API security is of paramount importance.
-Not only failures in security implementations get API project stakeholders on alert, but also regulations like PSD2 have been kick-starting initiatives to standardize security implementations.
+Not only do failures in security implementations get API project stakeholders on alert, but regulations such as PSD2 have also been kick-starting initiatives to standardize security implementations.

 Questions around countermeasures and best practices in API security are now even getting attention from top-level management, because of the dramatic impact a security breach might potentially have on the company’s profitability and reputation.